inevolin/CryptoPredicted/PWA/README.md

 Let's say you made some changes, and you verified them as a developed (through the /PWA/ location), how do you persist them into the official website?
 Just run "pm2 restart all" or "pm2 restart server_live", now the live node will start using the new files/dependencies.

+Important: the pure JS node files can be monitored, but static js files which are used in the HTML are not being monitored!
+Whenever you change static files such as the HTML, CSS, JS, images, ... they will immediately persist and be visible on the live site.
+This includes the EJS files found in the views/ directory, these EJS templates are loaded from the drive on-demand, thus changing them will also have an immediate impact on the live version.
+If you want to edit an EJS without having an impact on the final version make a copy and work on the copy, and once you're satisfied replace the live EJS with the copy.

 ## algos/
 Algorithms are initially developed in Python on your laptop/desktop (see the /backtest git directory), and once you're satisfied with the results you can re-write the Python logic into NodeJS logic.
 Doing so easy because the framework is already in place, and you only have to re-write the necessary logic.
 That's why it's important to use existing scripts as a starting point, making re-writing easier.